Brazil's Haddad: Lula stand-in fighting the far right | AFP - This kiji is

 An academic with degrees in law, economics and philosophy, Haddad has little in common with Lula, a former metalworker who grew up dirt poor and broke into union organizing and then politics by sheer force of personality.

-Haddad is the son of a Lebanese shopkeeper and an education student, and came of age as a "political being," steeped in public life since his university days, he told the daily El Pais two years ago.
+Haddad is the son of a Lebanese shopkeeper and a charity worker, and came of age as a "political being," steeped in public life since his university days, he told the daily El Pais two years ago.

 Known for his laid-back manner, he has spent most of his political career in Lula's shadow.